rochanaro/colab-intro/README.md

-This is a repository created to give an introduction to Google Colaboratory for the ODU staff and students.

-These set of materilas are outlined as follows.
+This repository offers introductory materials on Google Colaboratory.
+The content covered is outlined below.

 1. Basic Intoruduction
     - What is Colab?
     - Ways to start colab
         - Google Search "Google Colab"